Title: The Air That Angels Breathe

-“It was private,” John admitted.
-“But, I couldn’t let Rodney fall.”
+“It was private, and my mutation isn’t like others.
+I’ve never known anyone else like me,” John admitted.
+“But I couldn’t let Rodney fall.”

 Ronon blew out a dramatic breath.
-“Well, my father always said that when you tell someone you love them—you should do it big or not bother.”
+“Well, my father always said that when you tell someone you love them—you should go all in or not bother.”

 John blushed.
 “Ronon.”

-The Satedan just laughed and tied off his dreds.
-“Let’s go—five miles to make up for all the food I ate for the last week.”
+The Satedan just laughed and tied off his braids.
+“Let’s go.
+Five miles to make up for all the food I ate for the last week.”

 Rodney rushed out onto the Southeast pier and pushed through a crowd of Marines until he got to Major Evan Lorne and what looked like a modified stationary cannon.
 “Major Lorne!”

 “What the hell is this thing?”
-Rodney shouted.
+Rodney demanded.

 “It’s sort of an air cannon.
 The guys in artillery modified it so we could launch soccer balls.”

 “At Colonel Sheppard?”
-Rodney demanded.
-“What the fuck?”
+Rodney hissed.
+“What the actual fuck?”

-Rodney frowned at him and then sighed.
+Rodney frowned at him, then sighed.
 “Well, have you tried making him chase one?
 It’s important that you develop his speed and agility as well as his ability to catch.”

 Rodney was lounging on his balcony when John landed lightly on the railing, his bare toes curling charmingly around the edge for purchase.
 He frowned at him.
 “You let your men shoot at you, Colonel.”